-Time period Tasks Run the Learning Set Organisation of the set Each Learning set should comprise no less than 7 and no more than 11 participants, this to include the Learning Set Manager and all facilitators.
-Learning Set Manager to ensure communication of the learning aims to all participants, to allow appropriate preparatory reading The Medical Manager should attend each set, since it will be his/her sole responsibility to "sign off" individual participation Immediately upon completion of event 25% of attendees complete a Level 1 & 2 evaluation form (usually completed online; but if unavailable, use Appendix F).
-Collect these and forward to Angie Rhodes, Training & Development, BBP Medical Manager completes a Learning Set Review Form (see Appendix C) and forwards to Angie Rhodes, Training & Development, BBP Following completion of event Attendees complete an Individual Learning Set Review Form (see Appendix E) for their own personal development Following completion of event Any agreed follow-up actions are undertaken Following completion of event Medical Manager reviews facilitator(s) PDPs where appropriate
+Time period Tasks Run the Learning Set Organisation of the set Each Learning set should ideally comprise no less than 7 and no more than 11 participants, this to include the Learning Set Manager and all facilitators.
+Learning Set Manager to ensure communication of the learning aims to all participants, to allow appropriate preparatory reading The Medical Manager or an appointed deputy should attend each set, since it will be his/her sole responsibility to "sign off" individual participation Immediately upon completion of event 100% of attendees complete a Level 1 & 2 evaluation form electronically on survey monkey (Medical Manager will ensure distribution of appropriate link to Learning Set Manager/ participants) Medical Manager completes a Learning Set Review Form (see Appendix C) and forwards to the Training & Development, BBP The Medical Manager should also complete Appendix H as a record of all attendees participation in the If electronic completion is not possible, a clerical version should be completed (see Appendix F).
+This form should be returned to the local Training Support Manager, who will then input the data electronically. learning set to be retained at local Following completion of event Attendees complete an Individual Learning Set Review Form (see Appendix E) for their own personal development Following completion of event Any agreed follow-up actions are undertaken Following completion of event Medical Manager reviews facilitator(s) PDPs where appropriate